 The Jane Goodall Institute provides educational programmes to local communities about the importance of protecting endangered species.
 As a result, local communities have become increasingly aware that hunting great apes is illegal and they should alert law enforcement agencies about poachers.
 We are now seeing an increase in arrests and prosecutions as a result of greater application of the law.

 Law enforcement officers confiscate chimpanzees from great ape traffickers or hunters and the rescued chimpanzees are brought to safe sanctuaries.
 Two sanctuaries in Africa belong to the Jane Goodall Institute: Tchimpounga in the Republic of Congo and Chimp Eden in South-Africa.

-The Tchimpounga Chimpanzee Rehabilitation Center is the largest chimpanzee sanctuary in Africa.
-This natural wildlife refuge is home to more than 150 rescued chimps, all victims of illegal trade or poaching.
+Chimp Eden Sanctuary is a chimpanzee rehabilitation center sanctuary in South-Africa.
+This refuge is home to more than 30 rescued chimpanzees, all victims of illegal trade or poaching.

 Dindefelo Nature Reserve

 The Jane Goodall Institute is vividly active in a disadvantaged region in Senegal where unique chimpanzees are critically endangered.